rackerlabs/technical-blog/content/blog/2020-04-30-get-the-names-of-all-keys-in-a-mongodb-collection/index.md

 ogDescription: "To validate your schema, debug for typos in fields, or find fields that you shouldn't set, you need an understanding of all the keys in your MongoDB collection."
+slug: "get the names of all keys in a mongodb collection"
 ---

 *Originally published on January 18, 2019 at ObjectRocket.com/blog.*